-In the wake of the coronavirus outbreak, work from home (or telecommuting) has become the new normal.
-Call it quarantine or isolation, though the fact is social distancing measures declared in more and more cities and towns across the globe.
+In the wake of the coronavirus outbreak, working from home (or telecommuting) has become the new normal.
+Call it quarantine or isolation, though the fact is social distancing measures are declared in more and more cities and towns across the globe.
 Big Tech Companies such as Microsoft, Google, Apple, Oracle, and locally Shopify, Bell, Telus, or Rogers.
-Also including different levels of Government declared work from home periods for their personnel.
+Also, different levels of Government declared work from home periods for their personnel.
 All in efforts to contain the spread.
 Reportedly some 80% of the workforce moved to work from home setup.

 However precarious many employees in Canada are doing a phenomenal job in accomplishing tasks while working from home.
 However, the home office may lack some of the comforts, and why not make full use of the opportunity.